tatsuhirotsuchiya/CIT-BACH/README.md

 # CIT-BACH

 ## Software description
 CIT-BACH (pronounced as "sit back" or "sea eye tea back") is a test case generation tool for combinatorial interaction testing.
-CIT-BACH is written completely in Java and requires JRE 1.6.0 or higher to run.
+CIT-BACH is written completely in Java and requires Java 17 or higher to run.

 CIT-BACH uses a one-row-at-a-time greedy algorithm, which is similar to PICT.
 The tool supports constraints.
 To handle constraints, the tool first builds a binary decision diagram (BDD) that represents all the constraints.
 The way of doing this is novel in that once the BDD has been created, there is no need to manipulate it: Whether a test case or tuple satisfies the constraints or not can be checked by simply traversing the BDD from the root to the leaf, which only requires time linear in the number of parameters.

 ## Licence
-CIT-BACH is free software under the zlib license.
+CIT-BACH is free software under the MIT license.
 CIT-BACH uses JDD for BDD manipulation.
-JDD is also free software under the zlib license.
+JDD is software under the zlib license.
+The tool also uses ICU4J to detect the character encoding of input files.

 ## Usage
 Here is an example of an input file which describes the System Under Test (SUT).